-Nope — college crews row that early, and some summer programs.
-High school crew teams practice after school and on weekends.
+Nope — college crews row early in the morning, and some summer programs, but high school crew teams practice after school, and on weekends.

 How does Oakton Crew work?

 In the fall, we have a Crew interest meeting with interested students and parents to provide details about the sport and the club.
-We also hold an Open Boathouse Tour, and a fall Learn-to-Row program at Sandy Run, to give newbies a chance to try out the sport and get on the water before committing to winter conditioning.
+We also hold an Open Boathouse tour, and a fall Learn-to-Row/Green Day program at Sandy Run, to give newbies a chance to try out the sport and get on the water before committing to winter conditioning.

 Starting in mid-November, we have winter conditioning at OHS for those who aren't participating in another sport.
-Winter conditioning combines erg training (i.e. rowing machines), running, calisthenics, and weightlifting, and is held after school during the week with some Saturday practices.
+Winter conditioning combines erg training (rowing machines), running, calisthenics, yoga, and weightlifting, and is held after school during the week with some Saturday practices.

 Registration for Crew is ongoing during winter conditioning, and teammates can join up until the end of January.
 However, if team size is too large, cuts may be implemented, so full participation in winter conditioning can be very helpful in getting you ready for try-out week in February.